 I try hard to find some scribble,

-at the corner of the page at the starting or at the end.
+In the corner of the pages, at the starting or at the end.

-Maybe on page number 43 or some else.
+Maybe on page number 43 or somewhere else.

 Maybe I will find some old flower

 because there is no scribble